What is a Discount Bond?

 Pros and Cons of Investing in Discount Bonds

 Discount bonds come with a high probability of appreciating in value as long as the bond issuer does not default.
-When the issuers continue to make timely interest payments, it may be an indication that the issuers will continue to honor their obligations until the bond matures.
 If the investors hold their bonds until maturity, they will be paid an amount equal to the par value of the bond, even though they initially paid an amount that is less than the bond’s par value.

-In contrast, discount bonds may come with a higher risk of default depending on the financial status of the issuer.
-A company may opt to issue bonds after exhausting all other means or because its equity shareholders are reluctant to invest more money into the company.
-A bond rating agency may also lower the rating of the issuer if it is convinced that the probability of the company defaulting on its current obligations is high.
-It means that even in the bond market, a company faces a high risk of default and bondholders may lose their investments.
+Discount bonds may come with a higher risk of default depending on the financial status of the issuer.
+A company may opt to issue bonds after exhausting all other means of raising capital.
+A bond rating agency may also lower the rating of the issuer if it is convinced that the probability of the company defaulting on its current obligations has increased.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: